MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-dynamic-parameters-to-a-provider-help-topic.md

      `PossibleValue` element for each value of the dynamic parameter.
    - Value - Specifies the value name.
    - Description - This element contains a `Para` element.
-The text in the `Para` element describes the value that is named in the `Value` element.
+The text in the `Para` element describes the value that's named in the `Value` element.

    For example, the following XML shows one `PossibleValue` element of the `Encoding` dynamic parameter.